-• It’s a one pan meal: Everything can be made in just one pan which means less clean up!
+• It’s a one-pan meal: Everything can be made in just one pan, which means less cleanup!

 • All you need is 30 minutes: It’s a quick and easy meal to prepare and takes less than 30 minutes to make!
 This is ideal for weeknight dinner with minimal chopping required.